Categories

 But other times you might have a miscellaneous document, perhaps a single sheet, that needs to be updated from time to time.
 Such self-standing documents that are not part of a project are much harder to find when you’ve got thousands of similar files on your hard drive.

-You can avoid that problem by including the PATH NAME of the file in the footer of the Word document.
+You can avoid that problem by including the PATHNAME of the file in the footer of the Word document.
 That way you can directly go to that address and find the file.
-(Another solution is of course to conduct a search but still the path name in the footer looks professional indeed besides being useful.)
+(Another solution is of course to conduct a search but still, the pathname in the footer looks professional indeed besides being useful.)

 Here is how to do it: